unibe-icelab/thz-image-explorer/paper/paper.md

 the dotTHz file for future analysis.
 The full averaged scan as well as the averages of all selected ROIs can be displayed in the center plot.

+## Meta Data Editor

+The meta-data editor allows the user to edit the meta-data of the loaded scan.
+The meta-data is stored in the `.thz` file.
+Certain fields are mandatory as per the dotTHz standard [@lee_dotthz_2023], and cannot be deleted.
+But any further attributes can be added, modified and deleted.

 ## Optical Properties

 The optical properties can be computed from the frequency domain spectrum using the following